Taste biodynamic wines at DeLoach Vineyards in Sonoma County

 Preston Farm & Winery, Healdsburg

-Fruit trees, olive trees, lambs, chickens, fresh kale, and a herd of cats - where are the vineyards?
-Putting the farmyard back in the vineyard, Preston has become among Sonoma County's most dedicated advocates of the whole-farm approach to growing wines in balance with livestock, mixed agriculture, and natural systems.
+Fruit trees, olive trees, lambs, chickens, fresh kale, and a herd of cats — where are the vineyards?
+Putting the farmyard back in the vineyard, Preston has become one of Sonoma County’s most dedicated advocates of the whole-farm approach to growing wines in balance with livestock, mixed agriculture, and natural systems.
 Preston buzzes with activity at its tasting room, bakery, and produce stand, but is also a laid-back place to have a picnic.

 The shaded outdoor patio at Truett-Hurst Winery, Healdsburg